jpier2012/jpier2012.github.io/_posts/2019-05-01-my_personal_programming_pilgrimage.markdown

 - Teach programming, maybe even in developing countries
 - Become a consultant and do all of the above!

 As to where I end up, only time will tell.
-I just know that it's going to be an exciting journey!
+I just know that it's going to be an exciting journey and I can't wait to see what's next!